 Step 2: Creating an application link in Jira

-- In a new tab, sign in to your Jira instance as an administrator and navigate to the applications page [Note: this must be completed in a new tab to preserve the generated consumer key]:
+- In a new tab, sign in to your Jira instance as an administrator and navigate to the dashboard page [Note: this must be completed in a new tab to preserve the generated consumer key].
+Then go to Jira settings > Products > Application links

-- Click the application links tab, paste Gearset’s URL into the application URL text box, and click create new link:
+- Paste Gearset’s URL into the application URL text box, and click create new link:

 - When prompted with a dialog to confirm the application URL, click continue: